aldelaro5/Bug-Fables-Internal-Docs/docs/Miscellaneous logic/Rendering components.md

 The component does have a Start though that will collect the [EntityControl](../Entities/EntityControl/EntityControl.md) component if `getentity` and `model` are true which is assumed to be at the grand grant parent of the GameObject.
 This enables some methods that requires to operate on the entity for a [model entity](../Entities/EntityControl/Notable%20methods/AddModel.md#addmodel).
 The `getentity` and `model` fields are configurable via the inspector.

-## GlowTrigger
-A component meant to be added programmatically or via Unity to a GameObject.

-TODO: This is complex, document later

 ## Fader
 A component meant to be added programmatically or via Unity to a GameObject.